Exotic C*-algebras of geometric groups: Integrable Haagerup property

-\begin{example} Suppose a locally compact group $G$ acts properly and cocompactly on real or complex $n$-dimensional hyperbolic space $\bb H_n$ (e.g., $G=\text{SO(n)}$ or $G=SU(n)$).
-If $x_0\in \bb H_n$ is arbitrary, then $\psi: G\to [0,\infty)$ defined by $\psi(s)=d(sx_0,x_0)$ is a negative definite function satisfying the assumption of Corollary \ref{cor:action} (see \cite{FH}).
+\begin{example} Suppose a locally compact group $G$ acts geometrically on real or complex $n$-dimensional hyperbolic space $\bb H_n$ (e.g., $G=\text{SO}(n,1)$ or $G=\text{SU}(n,1)$).
+If $x_0\in \bb H_n$ is arbitrary, then $\psi: G\to [0,\infty)$ defined by $\psi(s)=d(sx_0,x_0)$ is a negative definite function satisfying the assumption of Proposition \ref{prop:replacement} (see \cite{FH}).
 In particular, $G$ has the integrable Haagerup property. \end{example}

-\begin{rem} Recall that if $X$ is a CAT(0) cube simplex with vertex $x_0\in X$, and $G$ acts isometrically on $X$, then $G\ni s\mapsto d_c(sx_0,x_0)$ is a conditionally negative definite function where $d_c$ denotes the combinatorial distance on the $1$-skeleton of $X$ (see \cite{NR}).
-In particular, Corollary \ref{cor:action} implies if $X$ is locally finite and the action of $G$ on $X$ is proper and cocompact, then $G$ has the integrable Haagerup property since $d_c(sx_0,x_0)\geq d(sx_0,x_0)$ for all $s\in G$, where $d$ denotes the usual geodesic distance on $X$.
-In this case $X$ is necessarily finite dimensional and the number of cubes each vertex intersects is uniformly bounded.
-Indeed, since the action of $G$ on $X$ is cocompact, there exists a compact subsets $K\subseteq X$ so that $X=G\cdot K$.
-Let

-Then $K'$ is finite and $G\cdot K'$ is the set of all vertices contained in $X$.
-In particular, the degree of each vertex in the $1$-skeleton of $X$ is at most
+\begin{example} Let $G$ be a locally compact group acting geometrically on a tree $T$, and let $x_0$ be a vertex of $T$.
+Then $\psi\colon G\to [0,\infty)$ defined by $\psi(s)=d(sx_0,x_0)$ is a negative definite function satisfying the assumption of Proposition \ref{prop:replacement} by \cite[Section 1.2.3]{haag-prop} and, so, $G$ has the integrable Haagerup property. \end{example}